 So many business owners and salesmen want to have their potential clients convert immediately.
 They have the true-love-at-first-sight syndrome, but the reality isn’t like that.
 Many sales require a relationship to be built, and that requires work from you, the company.
 In order to guide your consumer’s money down the marketing funnel and into your wallet, you must know how to match keywords to the offer.

 Take a look at these women clothing subscription search results:

 A style quiz isn’t as intimidating as the other CTAs

 The first ad isn’t horrible, but if your customer has never heard of you, they’re likely to pass by.

 The third and fourth ad terrify me.
 When I read, “Try Your First Bento Box”, it confuses me (food + clothes = ??) and what’s the cost to try this?
 When I read, “Cancel Anytime”, I’m horrified.
 I understand that they’re trying to tell me there’s no commitment, but why would I want to cancel?
 Are you unsure of what you’re selling?

-However, let’s say the consumer don’t convert upon taking Nadine West’s quiz, but they remember the brand name and search it again later, this is when you can ad is free to come out swinging- and Nadine West didn’t disappoint in their heavy intent ad:
+However, let’s say the consumer doesn’t convert after taking Nadine West’s quiz, but they remember the brand name and search it again later.
+This is when you can ad is free to come out swinging- and Nadine West didn’t disappoint in their heavy intent ad:

 Sticking everything that you need to into your text ads can feel like a chore, but the call to action is never something that you should skimp on.
 With these reasons why you might not be getting the click you want to see come one last important message: test everything!

-What call to actions did you see that you want to test?
-Are there any reasons we missed?
+What Google ads CTA did you see that you want to test?
+Are there any suggestions we missed?
 Let us know in the comments.